-Further still, inspectors can grade teachers in exceptional (Outstanding?!) circumstances.
-According to Ofsted this is “categorically not the same as judging a teacher”.
-As a caveat they say that “this may sound like splitting hairs but…” It sounds a little like splitting the atom actually, but delve deeper and maybe, just maybe, it all makes sense.
+Still, inspectors can grade teachers in exceptional circumstances.
+According to Ofsted, this is “categorically not the same as judging a teacher”.
+As a caveat, they say that “this may sound like splitting hairs but…” It sounds a little like splitting the atom actually, but delve deeper and maybe, just maybe, it all makes sense.

 An educational Narnia?

 So I’m on board.
 Except, I really want to know how the lesson was graded.
 In fact, I want to know everything about what was witnessed and I really value the feedback in order to improve.
 As a Lead Practitioner, I am fortunate enough to be regularly observed, be it formally or informally.
 There is no substitute for being in the classroom, with all five senses alive and tingling, while the observer consumes as much as possible from the complex classroom recipe and then offers feedback.
 It is invaluable.
 I also frequently carry out observations.
 It is highly invigorating stepping off the corridor and through the wardrobe into an educational Narnia where students and teacher together produce wonderment and awe.
 The combination of these two things has the most significant impact on the improvement of my practice.

 So is there a balance to be found?

 A place where the students’ voyage over time can be recognised, but where the immediacy of what was witnessed in the lesson, can also be formatively discussed to help improve teaching.

 I believe our school may have an answer.